-- " ETALK TO CR3 means that this channel is talking to Control Room.
-Used on Guest Microphone and Codec source types - " EOP TALKINGI means that this fader is an operator mic and it is currently in use for Talkback rather than feeding to Program buses - " [MUTED] means that this channel is muted - " ETALKBACK1 means that this channel is being talked to, i.e., the talk bus is fed to the backfeed stream for this fader. - " Src-label If the source has an associated label, it will be shown.
+- " [TALK TO CR] means that this channel is talking to Control Room.
+Used on Guest Microphone and Codec source types - " EOP TALKING] means that this fader is an operator mic and it is currently in use for Talkback rather than feeding to Program buses - " [MUTED] means that this channel is muted - " ETALKBACKI means that this channel is being talked to, i.e., the talk bus is fed to the backfeed stream for this fader. - " Src-label If the source has an associated label, it will be shown.
 Source label is normally used by playout systems to indicate song name and/or important information.
 Available only for Livewire sources. - " Listen Only The source was loaded in listenonly mode.
 No GPIO control is available for this source's originating device. - " Used EW The source is currently in use elsewhere and is in listen only mode.
-As soon as source is freed, it will be automatically reloaded in Full Control mode.

-- " Src Load Err An error occurred during source loading.
+As soon as source is freed, it will be automatically reloaded in Full Control mode. - " Snc Load Enn An error occurred during source loading.
 Re-load the source. - " No Backfeed An error occurred during backfeed allocation for the source.
 For example, no resources are available to allocate backfeed stream. - " Src Waiting means that a new source is waiting to be loaded.
 This state is accompanied by a blinking OFF key.
-Turn the channel OFF to load the new source. - 6.
-Fader: The fader controls the volume of the input source.
-There are two modes for the fader: fader-start and fader-normal: - When the channel is used in fader-start mode, pushing the fader all the way to the bottom of its travel turns the module off, and sends appropriate logic commands to source equipment.
+Turn the channel OFF to load the new source.

+5. Fader: The fader controls the volume of the input source.
+There are two modes for the fader: fad-er-start and fader-normal:

+• When the channel is used in fader-start mode, pushing the fader all the way to the bottom of its travel turns the module off, and sends appropriate logic commands to source equipment.
 Moving the fader up turns the channel on and sends logic commands.
-In fader-start mode, the On and Off keys act more as indicators of channel status; the On key will not turn the channel on if the fader is at the bottom of its travel.
-Pressing the Off key while moving the fader up suppresses turning the channel On. - In fader-normal mode, the on/off status and start/stop commands follow the channel ON/ OFF switches independently of the fader position. - 7.
-Program Bus Assignment Keys: Each channel is assigned to any of the three main output buses by selecting any (or all) of these program bus keys.
-Generally, PGM-1 is the main on-air bus and other buses are used for production or other programming requirements.
+In fader-start mode, the On button act more as indicators of channel status; the On key will not turn the channel on if the fader is at the bottom of its travel.

+• In fader-normal mode, the on/off status and start/stop commands follow the channel ON/ OFF switch independently of the fader position.

+6. Program Bus Assignment Keys: Each channel is assigned to any of the two output buses by selecting any (or both) of these program bus keys.
+Generally, PGM-1 is the main bus and PGM-2 is used for production or other programming requirements.
 All program outputs are post-fader and post on-off function.

-The fourth bus functions as a regular output bus, but any sources feeding PGM-4 are also sent to a special Record bus that can feed a dedicated recording device, as well as to the Phone bus that sends mixminus audio to any phone callers.
+The PGM-2 button also functions to assign a channel to a special Phone bus that is used to send mix-minus audio to any phone callers.
 These buses operate independently but simultaneously, allowing jocks plenty of operational flexibility.
+The Phone bus is pre-fader and pre-ON/OFF function.

-" PGM-4 bus audio output is post-fader, post-ON/ OFF.
+- " PGM-2 bus audio output is post-fader, post-ON/ OFF. - " PGM-2 Record bus audio output is post-fader, pre-ON/OFF. - " Phone bus audio is sent to callers pre-fader, pre-ON/OFF.

-- " PGM-4 Record bus audio output is post-fader, pre-ON/OFF. - " Phone bus audio is sent to callers pre-fader, pre-ON/OFF. - 8.
-Channel Options Control: This control operates in conjunction with the OLED fader display.
+7. Channel Options Control: This control operates in conjunction with the OLED fader display.
 Pushing the rotary encoder selects OPTIONS mode, displaying various choices on the OLED beneath.
 Rotate to select the desired option, and then push to "take."
 Once an option has been selected, you can rotate the control again to adjust the value of that parameter (if any).
 Press the Soft key to exit.

-In the QOR.16's Web setup, you can also assign a default function to the rotary encoder.
+In the QOR's Web setup, you can also assign a default function to the rotary encoder.
 Doing so allows adjustments to fader options, gain trim, input gain trim, pan, or input selection to be made just by rotating the knob.